 Technologies for Improving Population Health and Eliminating Health Disparities (R41/R42)

-Technologies for Improving Population Health and Eliminating Health Disparities (R41/R42) grants will award funding to develop partnerships between innovative small business concerns (SBCs) and nonprofit research institutions resulting in improving minority health and the reduction of health disparities by commercializing innovative technologies.
+Technologies for Improving Population Health and Eliminating Health Disparities (R41/R42 Clinical Trial Optional) grants provide funding to develop partnerships between innovative small business concerns (SBCs) and nonprofit research institutions resulting in improving minority health and the reduction of health disparities by commercializing innovative technologies.
 Rural populations are included in the listed health disparities priority populations.

 Technologies to be developed may be new and innovative or they may arise from existing technologies that have been redesigned based on the needs of one or more disparity populations.